beccajonas/cribbage/README.md

    - `discard(p)`: Allows the player to discard cards to the crib.
    - `computer_discard(p)`: Allows the computer to discard cards to the crib.

+## Unit Testing
+Ensure the correctness of the scoring functionality with unit tests.
+Run the following tests using `pytest`:

 ## How to Play
 1. Follow the on-screen instructions to fill the crib with discarded cards.
 2. The game will alternate between your turn and the computer's turn.